 The first international polo match between England and the United States was played south of London in Sussex on Sunday (25 July).

-The first international polo match between England and the United States was played south of London in Sussex on Sunday (25 July).
+Background: The first international polo match between England and the United States was played south of London in Sussex on Sunday (25 July).
 The teams were competing for the Coronation Cap, which was inaugurated 60 years ago to commemorate the Coronation of King George the Fifth.

 The first part of the match saw the English team take the advantage, but they were eventually outplayed by the Americans.
 The United States won the match by nine goals to six.